hjyi2027/jun-yi-math-research/projects/taylor-series.md

 This project explores how Taylor series can be used to approximate functions, how convergence works, and where Taylor approximation succeed or fail.

 ## 1. Introduction
-Taylor series allows us to approximate a function using its derivatives at particular points.
+Taylor series are approximation that allows us to turn non-polynomial functions into polynomial functions using its deratives.

 ## 2. Definitions and Basics